Resources

 In this article:

-1) Getting started: what are my housing options?
+1. Getting started: what are my housing options?

-As you begin to think of your first rental, particularly as a military family, you’ll want to consider your housing options, potential move-in fees and deposits, and available moving allowances.
+As you think of your first rental, you’ll want to consider your housing options, potential move-in fees, deposits, and available moving allowances.

-4 Housing Options for Military:
+Four Housing Options for Military:

-• Live on base, in military privatized housing.
+• Live on base in military privatized housing.

 Pros of Living on Base